OdeyDivine/Frontend-Projects/README.md

 This repository contains small frontend projects I built while learning and revising **HTML, CSS, and JavaScript**.

 These are practice projects — not perfect, but proof of progress.
-Each one helped me understand layout, styling, and responsive design a little better.
+Each one helped me understand layout, styling, and responsive design a little better and optimised.

 ---